27.8 C

 Peter Raubal

 Peter Raubal, residing in Austria, is a direct descendant of Adolf Hitler through his half-sister, Angela Raubal.
-Peter has chosen a path of privacy, deliberately avoiding the public eye and distancing himself from the shadow of his infamous family history, the Hitler family history.
+Other than Heiner Hochegger, Peter has chosen a path of privacy, deliberately avoiding the public eye and distancing himself from the shadow of his infamous family history, the Hitler family history.
 By maintaining a low profile, Peter Raubal has effectively removed himself from the broader narrative that often surrounds Hitler’s descendants, focusing instead on his personal life, which is far from the scrutiny and notoriety associated with his lineage.

-The Stuart-Houston Brothers
+The Stuart-Houston brothers

 Alexander, Louis, and Brian Stuart-Houston reside in New York and are the sons of William Patrick Hitler, Adolf Hitler’s nephew.
-William relocated to the U.S. before World War II, distancing himself from his infamous uncle.
+Unlike Heiner Hochegger, William relocated to the U.S. before World War II, distancing himself from his infamous uncle.
 The Stuart-Houston brothers have since built their lives in the United States, running a successful landscaping business.

 Heiner Hochegger-Hitler-Peter-Raubal-Patrick